5G-ERA/docs/Middleware/configuration/installation/terraform/infrastructure-deployment-terraform.md

 With the `kubectl` access to the cluster, the additional modules have to be installed to ensure the correct work of the CROP Middleware.

 We enable `metallb` addon to enable communication with the services inside the cluster with the dedicated IP address.
-During the execution of this command, **you will be asked to provide the ranges of the IP addresses you wish to use** for exposing services behind a Load Balancer.
+During the execution of this command, **you will be asked to provide the ranges of the IP addresses you wish to use** for exposing services behind a Load Balancer, you can copy the suggested example excluding the quotes, like this one: `10.64.140.43-10.64.140.49,192.168.0.105-192.168.0.111`
 ```shell
  sudo microk8s enable metallb
 ```